MrGrappleMan/Fynelium/README.txt

 systemctl reboot

 Once rebooted, you may use your system normally.
 Explore it.
 My rice attempts to add some utilites that are useful, as well as a backup desktop environment.
 With improved system configuration and automated updates, you may have a better experience using Linux :)
 Do not dual boot, as KVM and other similar utilities allow you to have 0.9998:1 performance, or performance similar to native execution.
+If you do, ostree can have a seizure and cause GRUB to not allow you to boot to your desired other OS.
+Boot entires are replaced upon any ostree based change.
 I have added BOINC, which automatically uses your idle computing time and for benefitting science.
-This will not slow down your system, as tasks run in the background with the lowest priority, parallel to even when you are using your computer.
+This will not slow down your system, as tasks run in the background with the lowest priority.
+Your fans may ramp up...
-I expect that you have read this paragraph carefully and I claim no responsibilty to any damage done to your system, but I can try helping!
+I expect that you have read this paragraph carefully and I claim no responsibilty(just like avoid all of my other ones ( ⩌ ︿ ⩌ )) to any damage done to your system, but I can try helping!